 Some medications are responsible for the development of dyschromia, particularly medications that are applied topically.
 Dyschromia caused by topical medications was much more common in medications used before the 80s, but some topical medications today can still cause pigmentation damage if exposed to excessive sunlight.

-A treatment for dyschromia is any dermatological intervention that aims to even out the tone or complexion of the skin.
+Dyschromia Treatment is any dermatological intervention that aims to even out the tone or complexion of the skin.
 For dermatologists, determining the type of dyschromia treatment that is appropriate for you depends entirely on the condition of your skin, particularly the type of pigmentation issue you have and the severity of the issue.
-There are several treatments that can be used to treat dyschromia, including:
+There are several dyschromia treatment which can be used to treat dyschromia, including:

 Laser toning is a type of laser treatment that penetrates the sub-dermal layers of the skin without damaging the surrounding healthy tissue.
 Laser toning treatment is used to decreased the amount of melanin in affected skin cells.
 This treatment can be used to treat superficial pigmentation issues, such as sun damage and dark spots.